Owner & Director

 His key areas of interest range from homelessness and housing support, to health and social care, community regeneration and social enterprise, and since returning to consultancy in 2015 he has worked on a variety of policy and research consultancy projects including policy reviews, evaluation studies, option appraisals, housing needs assessments, strategic development and guidance for national housing policy.

 He has a deep understanding of the RSL sector, having represented the sector whilst at SFHA and having previously served as a Board Member for Link Housing Association and Link Property.
 A graduate of Durham University (Sociology, 1994), he gained his Postgraduate Diploma in Housing from Heriot-Watt University in 1998 and is a member of the Chartered Institute of Housing.
-He is an Associate of the Indigo House Group consultancy.
+He is an Associate of the Indigo House Group consultancy and has contributed to many significant recent commissions.

 Past Consultancy Experience